processing/p5.js/contributor_docs/README.md

 # Prioritizing access

-We are prioritizing work that expands access to p5.js!
+We are prioritizing work that expands access (inclusion and accessibility) to p5.js!
 See [our access statement](./access.md) for more details.